-Speed is of the essence now more than ever in web design.
-In 2016, your site visitors want to have a blazingly fast site experience, and if you don’t deliver, they’ll go somewhere else where they can!
+Speed is of the essence now more than ever in web design - your site visitors want to have a blazingly fast site experience, and if you don’t deliver, they’ll go somewhere else where they can!
 That’s just the way it is today, as the trend is heading toward faster and faster sites.

 Designers who continually test to make sure their clients have speedy sites will be valued more than those who don’t.
 So what’s a fast website you ask?
 How can we quantify this in numerical terms?